Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 #### Akamai Proxy Integration

+As an example, here are the steps to set up an Akamai proxy.

 If your plan supports then add property so that calls to the path `{your-website}/api/ds/*` are forwarded to `fps.photoniq.macrometa.io`.
-With this setup, the requests to Fingerprint are considered as coming from the same site and are considered first-party applications.

 1. Log in to https://control.akamai.com/.
 2. In the **Properties** section, search for the property of the required URL.
 Add one if it doesn't exist already.